yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Triggerable

+??? example  "[amount] population in a random city"
+	Example: "[3] population in a random city"

+	Applicable to: Triggerable

 ??? example  "Free Technology"
 	Applicable to: Triggerable

 ??? example  "[amount] Free Technologies"
 	Example: "[3] Free Technologies"

+	Applicable to: Triggerable

+??? example  "[amount] free random researchable Tech(s) from the [era]"
+	Example: "[3] free random researchable Tech(s) from the [Ancient era]"

 	Applicable to: Triggerable